jon-jacky/home/commonplace.md

   Look at a Work In Progress* by Jessica Hooten Wilson.
 In *London Review of Books* 19 Mar 2026, p.
 46 (no link):

-  "In all of O'Connor's work, there isn't a single you could describe as admirable, or even sympathetic. ...
-O'Connor said that her interest in such unedifying types was an antidote to 'the hazy compassion expected demanded of the writer now.'
+  "In all of O'Connor's work, there isn't a single character you could describe as admirable, or even vaguely sympathetic. ...
+O'Connor said that her interest in such unedifying types was an antidote to 'the hazy compassion demanded of the writer now.'
 If anything, she was inclined to exaggerate the unsavoury.
 'Certainly the grotesque is used in a legitmate way,' she explained, 'the intellectual and moral judgments implicit in it will have the ascendancy over feeling.'

   Her judgments were broadly religious in character.
 'If I were not a Catholic,' she wrote in 1955, 'I would have no reason to write, no reason